wangqiang1588/tfo-graphviz/readme.txt

 == Description ==

-[Graphviz](http://www.graphviz.org/) is a powerful tool for visualising network and tree structures the connect objects.
+[Graphviz](http://www.graphviz.org/) is a powerful tool for visualising network and tree structures that connect objects.

-This WordPress plugin provides a shortcode mechanism to create Graphviz graphics within blogs, including image map generation and most other GraphViz features.
+This WordPress plugin provides a shortcode mechanism to create Graphviz graphics within blogs, including image map generation and most other Graphviz features.

 == Installation ==